aws-samples/automate-management-of-amazon-workspaces-and-appstream-2-workshop-template/README.md

-## Getting Started with Amazon WorkSpaces workshop template
+## Automate the management of Amazon WorkSpaces and Amazon AppStream 2.0 workshop template

-This repository contains the AWS CloudFormation template to provision the prerequisites for the [Automate management of Amazon WorkSpaces and Amazon AppStream 2.0 ](https://workspaces.workshop.aws/).
+This repository contains the AWS CloudFormation template to provision the prerequisites for the [Automate the management of Amazon WorkSpaces and Amazon AppStream 2.0](https://workspaces.workshop.aws/).

 ### What is created
 - VPC